-Mitotic Rate

-Specify: /50 HPF

-Note: The required total count of mitoses is per 5 mm 2 on the glass slide section.
-With the use of older model microscopes, 50 HPF is equivalent to 5 mm 2 .
-Most modern microscopes with wider 40X lenses/fields require only 20 HPF to embrace 5 mm 2 .
-If necessary please measure field of view to accurately determine actual number of field required to be counted on individual microscopes to count 5 mm 2 .
+microscopes, 50 HPF is equivalent to 5 mm2.
+Most modern microscopes with wider 40X lenses/fields require only 20 HPF to embrace 5 mm2.
+If necessary please measure field of view to accurately determine actual number of fields required to be counted on individual microscopes to count 5 mm2.
+HPF to embrace 5 mm2.
+If necessary please measure field of view to accurately determine actual number of fields + Necrosis

-+ Necrosis + Not identified
++ Not identified